Property Title Search · All 58 CA Counties · LDA #268 Verify ↗

 A property title report, run the way the pros run it.

 A property title report shows who owns a California property, how title is vested, and what is recorded against it — mortgages, liens, judgments, and the full chain of title.
 As of 2026, title companies typically charge $150 to $1,000 to run a search and can take up to two weeks, and the subscription data tools investors use require a 12-month commitment.
 TruPoint Legal runs your title on the same professional property-data platform the title and escrow industry uses, pulling official records from any of California’s 58 counties instantly.
-A single recorded deed copy is a flat $30, a property and vesting report is $125, and a full title search with chain of title is a flat $250, most delivered the same business day.
+A single recorded deed copy is a flat $30, a property and vesting profile is $75, a property lien report is $95, and a full chain-of-title or expanded search runs $195 to $275, most delivered the same business day.
+California is our core coverage, and out-of-state property can be run nationwide on request.
 Every report is run by a San Jose–registered Legal Document Assistant, Quinnie Do, LDA #268 (verify ↗).

 A property title report is a search of what is recorded against a property.
 It is not title insurance, and it does not replace the preliminary title report an escrow company issues during a sale.
 We run the search and deliver the report; an escrow officer, title company, or attorney is who interprets the findings for a specific deal.